zaldre/blog/content/about.md

 <img src="/images/avatar.png" alt="Zaldre" width="200" />
 Hey there! 👋
+<br><br>

 I'm Chris, AKA Zaldre, a DevOps engineer and infrastructure enthusiast who believes in automating the boring stuff so humans can focus on the interesting problems.

 ## What I Do

-I specialize in:
-- **Infrastructure as Code** - Kubernetes, Ansible and Hybrid Infrastucture architecture On-Prem and in the cloud
+- **Infrastructure as Code** - Kubernetes, Ansible and Hybrid Infrastucture architecture design and implementation, both On-Prem and in the cloud
+- **Cloud & Container Orchestration** - Making complex systems manageable
 - **CI/CD Pipelines** - Building robust automation that just works
-- **Cloud & Container Orchestration** - Making complex systems manageable
+- **Language Polyglot** - Go, Python, Powershell, C#, Bash, Ansible, English, Thai
 - **Security & Secrets Management** - Keeping production safe and compliant
-- **Language Polyglot** - Go, Python, Powershell, C#, Bash, Ansible, English, Thai

 Currently working with Kubernetes at a large distributed scale across Australia and New Zealand and have a healthy obsession with GitOps workflows.